osequi/react-best-practices/thinking-in-react.md

 Static data means no back-end work involved yet.
 Front-end tools are capable to generate text, images, and content necessary to give a glimpse how the final app will look.

 The end of this phase marks a milestone.
-The app works infantly yet visibly leaving no doubts about.
+The app works infantly yet visibly leaving no doubts about its feasibility.

+## Add interactivity

+The dynamic version of the app brings technological advancements to the project.

+This phase defines the data needs of the front-end.
+Back-end is now ready to start the implementation.

+The UI/UX design team is ready to take the live, responsive prototype and apply the branding.

+Different teams enter the project and kept in sync by front-end who gradually integrates the advancements and offers a single source of truth.

+## Wrapping up

+Thinking in React is a process well-tested to build large scale applications.

+Introduces a new principle to web development and shifts control to the front-end.

+The steps assure stakeholders about the future success of the product.